 The success of Intelligent Communities in building a digitally-powered innovation economy contains a sharp risk: that more of our citizens will be left behind, shut out of opportunity and civic life by the onrush of technology.
-To lessen that risk, Intelligent Communities pursue digital equality: the chance for every citizen to participate in the digital economy and society, regardless of income, age, education or disability.
+To lessen that risk, Intelligent Communities pursue digital inclusion: the chance for every citizen to participate in the digital economy and society, regardless of income, age, education or disability.
 The more equal we can make our citizens in the digital world, the more capable and productive they will be.
 And that reduces the costs and problems caused by those who are left on the margins of society.

 1. Help One, Help All